 As we said, 500,322 people have cable TV and Internet in Alaska.
 And broadband usage is still growing.
 According to SpeedMatters.org, Alaska is #51 in broadband speeds in the nation.
 What makes a state #51?

 If you are beginning to think that all we know about cable TV and Internet in Alaska are stats, lets switch subjects.
 Alaska is home to a number of different TV stars.
 Take Annie Parisse, for instance.
 You know, star of "Law & Order".
 Born in Anchorage in 1975, Parisse debuted on television in 1998.
 While the acting career may take them around the world, they still owe an upbringing to Alaska.

 If you can't tell by now, we know digital cable television like Wolverine knows adamantium, and we're here to help you find a cable provider.
-Most local governments only allow for one cable provider in a given service area because of licensing requirements.
+Most cable companies don't overlap service in the same geographical region.
 We have all the latest info on who operates where, so put in your zip code to find the Alaska cable provider in your area.